Detroit Michigan assistance programs.

 Housing and rent assistance

-Detroit has received over $15 million in federal government stimulus dollars under the Homeless Prevention and Rapid Re-Housing Program.
+Detroit, on an annual basis, gets federal government dollars under the Homeless Prevention and Rapid Re-Housing Program.
 The funds are being provided to help provide temporary, short term financial assistance, support for rent and housing payments, and also relocation services to families and individuals who are facing eviction or who may be currently homeless.
 The primary goal is to aid those who would otherwise be homeless without this financial help.

 The Detroit Planning and Development Department (313-224-4636), which is running the assistance program, will now review the applications and distribute the funds.
 A family must earn less than $35,500, which is the area of Detroit medium income as defined by HUD.